jaysilv/My-Portfolio/README.md

-# My-Portfolio
+# Dominique K. Portfolio

-This is my professional portfolio
+This is my professional portfolio.
+It uses AWS and ReactJS.